brodynelly/PAAL-Docs/docs/backend/service-decomposition.md

 ## Overview

-While the PAAL system backend is currently implemented as a monolithic application, it is organized in a modular way that follows service-oriented principles.
-This document outlines the logical services within the application, their responsibilities, and how they interact with each other.
+The Backend System is currently organized in a modular way that follows service-oriented principles.
+This document outlines the routes and endpoints for the application, their responsibilities, and how they interact with each other.

-## Core Services
+## System Orginization

-The backend is decomposed into the following logical services:
+Here is the outline of the services operated within the backend for the system

 1. **Authentication Service**
 2. **User Management Service**